Data as Voters: Core Set Selection Using Approval-Based Multi-Winner Voting: Preliminaries

 \subsection{Social choice concepts}

 An approval-based multi-winner election can be represented with a tuple $(N,C,\mathcal{A},t)$, where $N= \{v_1, \ldots, v_n\}$ is the set of $n$ {\it voters}, $C$ is the set of {\it candidates}, $\mathcal{A}= (A_1, \ldots, A_n)$ is the {\it ballot profile}, and $t$ is the {\it target committee size}.
-Approval voting means that voters do not order the candidates according to their preferences but select the candidates they approve of.
+Approval voting means that voters do not order candidates according to their preferences, but just select the candidates they approve of.
 Thus, the ballot $A_i$ of a voter $v_i$ is a subset of the set of candidates $C$.

-We depart from most works on approval-based multi-winner voting by allowing the actual committee size to be less than $t$.
+We depart from most work on approval-based multi-winner voting by allowing the actual committee size to be less than $t$.
 Thus, an approval-based multi-winner voting rule $R$ takes as input an election $(N, C,\mathcal{A},t)$ and outputs a nonempty set of winners or committee $W \subseteq C$ of size less than or equal to $t$.
 We assume that voting rules are resolute.
-In our experiments, ties are broken by selecting the data instance that comes first in the training set.
+In our experiments, we break ties by selecting the data instance that comes first in the training set.